LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 I am a turbo sleeping,

-getting up from a slip.
+getting up from slips.

 &nbsp;

-I want to ignite
+Missing igniting,

-and do it all again.
+to do it all over again.

 &nbsp;

+Eternities waking

-Igniting to the end of times.
+to the end of times.

 &nbsp;

-Waking up from eternities.
+Stepping out of the line

+to the axis of a life.

 &nbsp;

-Stepping out of the infinite line.
+Deterministic frames at sight,

+wanna play with memories.

 &nbsp;

-More than the axis of a life,

-than deterministic frames at sight.

-&nbsp;

-Wanna play with memories

-in full focus mode.

-&nbsp;

 Wanna run all the time

-‘till my heart explodes.
+'till my heart explodes.

+'till focus mode.

 &nbsp;